TharunPR/Full_Adder_nclaunch_sim/README.md

-# Exp-NO:1 - 4 4 Bit Adder - Write Verilog Code and Verify the Functionality using Test-bench ( Using Frontend tool - nclaunch in cadence).
+# Exp-NO:1 - 4 Bit Adder - Write Verilog Code and Verify the Functionality using Test-bench ( Using Frontend tool - nclaunch in cadence).

 **Aim:** <br>
 <br>
-To write a verilog code for 4bit adder and verify the functionality using Test bench.<br>
+&emsp;&emsp;To write a verilog code for 4bit adder and verify the functionality using Test bench.<br>

-&emsp;&emsp;Write Verilog Code<br>
+&emsp;&emsp;&emsp;&emsp;Write Verilog Code<br>

-&emsp;&emsp;Verify the Functionality using Test-bench.<br>
+&emsp;&emsp;&emsp;&emsp;Verify the Functionality using Test-bench.<br>
 <br>

 **Tool Required:** <br>